fruitbox12/NeuRacle/README.md

 User make request for data from 1 source will have to provide NER token.
 The more they provide, the longer they can get validated data.
 All NER token used will be burn.

+**NeuRacle Storage** is an off-chain cloud service that do data extracting, parsing, web scraping and host those data on user demand.
+Those data can only be extracted by NeuRacle Gateway or the user that demanded the data for monitor purpose.
+The data can also be public per that user request.

+NeuRacle Storage exist for users that can't point to the exact data source they need or can't host the data on their own.

+NeruRacle Storage can also be a distributed system for more security.

 ### Why one source?

 Aggregrate data on-chain will be much more computation costly.